 This page explains several options for applicants with insurance coverage to be considered for disaster assistance.

-Possibly.
-If you have not already contacted your insurance agent to file a claim, please do this as soon as possible.
+You will need to contact your insurance company to file a claim as soon as possible following a disaster.
 Failure to file a claim with your insurance company may affect your eligibility for assistance.
-After filing a claim, if any of the following situations occur FEMA may be able to provide some assistance:
+After filing a claim, if any of the following situations occur, FEMA may be able to provide some assistance:

 - Your insurance settlement is delayed.
 Delayed means a decision on your insurance settlement has been delayed longer than 30-days from the time you filed the claim.
 If a decision on your insurance settlement has been delayed, you will need to write a letter to FEMA explaining the circumstance.
 You should include documentation from the insurance company proving that you filed the claim.
 If you filed your claim over the telephone, you should include the claim number, date when you applied, and the estimated time of how long it will take to receive your settlement.
 Any help awarded to you by FEMA would be considered an advance and must be repaid to FEMA once an insurance settlement is received.